 For daily wit & wisdom, sign up for the Almanac newsletter.

-Identifying past weather patterns is always somewhat controversial, but history seems to show that a thousand years ago, the weather was very warm in Europe compared to today.
+Identifying past weather patterns is always somewhat controversial, but history seems to show that 1,000 years ago, the weather was very warm in Europe compared to today.

 Greenland really had some green pastures, and Vikings ran cattle.
 During this period, springtime in Italy frequently began in mid-February.

-And ever notice that poems describing the weather in England sound like sunny Italy?
+Have you ever noticed that poems describing the weather in England sound like sunny Italy?

 Indeed, the feast of St. Valentine has been associated with love since the Middle Ages.

-The Medieval Warm Period (MWP), which roughly coincided with the Middle Ages in Europe, lasted from c.
-950 to c.
-1250.
-It was a time of relatively warm conditions said to have prevailed in various parts of the world, though predominantly in the Northern Hemisphere from Greenland eastward through Europe and parts of Asia.
+The Medieval Warm Period (MWP), was a time of relatively warm conditions, said to have prevailed in various parts of the world, though predominantly in the Northern Hemisphere from Greenland eastward through Europe and parts of Asia.

 Possible causes of the Medieval Warm Period include increased solar activity, decreased volcanic activity, and changes to ocean circulation.